 BM Music Education

-As of Fall 2016, music education graduates receive the Bachelor of Music with an Emphasis in Music Education degree (previously students received a Bachelor of Science degree from the College of Education).
-Music education graduates are certified to teach music in grades K–12, including elementary general music, as well as their choice of secondary instrumental music, vocal music, or both fields.
+Music education graduates receive the Bachelor of Music with an Emphasis in Music Education degree.
+Music education graduates qualify for certification to teach music in grades K–12, including elementary general music, as well as their choice of secondary instrumental music, vocal music, or both fields.
 Our music education graduates become successful teachers and performers that are sought by schools in Missouri and beyond, as well as by prestigious graduate programs.
 For those music education graduates who have sought employment as K-12 music teachers, 100% have successfully attained teaching positions for over two decades.